 Where to from here?

 Social CRM is not only redefining customer relationships, but is remolding long-standing business processes.
 It's a game changer in an increasingly competitive world and seems more and more indispensable each year.
 But the truth is, it's not for everyone.
 Adopting social CRM and implementing social CRM software is a formidable undertaking on its face, and it's not for the faint of heart, as it requires serious commitment.
 For some, that commitment may or may not be feasible, and the internal culture change required to make it work may be impractical.
-The criteria for making those calls, and assessing the investment needed, will be discussed in the next part of this series.

 How has social CRM software helped reshape customer engagement?